California Naturalist Program Spring 2023 at Point ReyesSat, April 15

 • Participants exhibiting signs of respiratory illness may be asked to leave class

-• Bring your own food and water
+• Please bring your own food and water

 NOTE: Refund policy exceptions will be made for participants cancelling last minute due to COVID-19 infection or symptoms.
 Please contact us in this case.